Markets Finish on a High Note Despite Central Bank Pivot

-U.S. stocks were the top-performing major market for the fourth quarter and the full calendar year.
-The U.K. and Europe also performed quite well over both time frames.
+US shares were the top-performing major market for the fourth quarter and the full calendar year.
+The UK and Europe also performed quite well over both time frames.
 Hong Kong and Japan had significant losses in the three-month period; Japan was up modestly in 2021, while Hong Kong had a full-year decline.
-Brazil and China were down steeply for the quarter and the year, with China delivering the deepest loss among major markets in 2021.
+Brazil and China were down steeply for the quarter and the year, with China delivering the deepest loss among major markets in 20211.

-Across the U.S., U.K. and eurozone, short-to-medium-term government bond rates increased during the fourth quarter, while long-term rates declined, resulting in flatter yield curves.
+Across the UK, eurozone and US, short-to-medium-term government bond rates increased during the fourth quarter, while long-term rates declined, resulting in flatter yield curves.

 The coalition has coalesced around an ambitious series of climate-centric policy pledges, including new commercial and residential construction that host solar-power production capabilities; additional support for seaborne wind farms; and a targeted 15 million electric vehicles in service by 2030 along with the necessary charging infrastructure.
 The German housing market is also set to benefit from the coalition’s plan to build 400,000 new apartments per year, with one-quarter of the project financed by government funds.
 However, questions have been raised about how the government will fund its goals given that Germany’s “debt brake” will be re-instated in 2023 (limiting government borrowing to 0.35% of GDP) and that the FDP extracted a commitment to refrain from imposing new or increased taxes (in order to join the coalition).